Duet3D/MonacoTokens/README.md

 # MonacoTokens

 TypeScript library that holds syntax highlighting files for the Monaco editor

+Currently supported Monaco languages:

+- `gcode-fdm` (RRF G-code to be used in FFF mode)
+- `gcode-cnc` (RRF G-code to be used in CNC and Laser mode)

 ## Bug reports